First Hawaiian, Inc. Plans Quarterly Dividend of $0.26 (NASDAQ:FHB)

-First Hawaiian, Inc. (NASDAQ:FHB – Get Rating) declared a quarterly dividend on Wednesday, April 26th, Zacks reports.
-Investors of record on Monday, May 22nd will be paid a dividend of 0.26 per share by the bank on Friday, June 2nd.
-This represents a $1.04 dividend on an annualized basis and a yield of 6.40%.
+First Hawaiian, Inc. (NASDAQ:FHB – Get Rating) announced a quarterly dividend on Wednesday, April 26th, Zacks reports.
+Shareholders of record on Monday, May 22nd will be given a dividend of 0.26 per share by the bank on Friday, June 2nd.
+This represents a $1.04 dividend on an annualized basis and a yield of 6.31%.
 The ex-dividend date of this dividend is Friday, May 19th.

-A number of research firms have recently issued reports on FHB.
-Piper Sandler reduced their price target on shares of First Hawaiian from $22.00 to $21.00 in a research report on Monday, May 1st.
-The Goldman Sachs Group lowered their target price on shares of First Hawaiian from $27.00 to $22.00 and set a “sell” rating for the company in a research note on Thursday, March 30th.
-Wells Fargo & Company lowered their price objective on shares of First Hawaiian from $28.00 to $26.00 and set an “equal weight” rating for the company in a research note on Wednesday, April 5th.
-StockNews.com began coverage on shares of First Hawaiian in a research note on Thursday, March 16th.
-They set a “sell” rating for the company.
-Finally, JPMorgan Chase & Co. cut their price objective on shares of First Hawaiian from $27.00 to $21.00 in a report on Thursday, April 6th.
-Two equities research analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average price target of $23.67.
+FHB has been the topic of several recent analyst reports.
+StockNews.com initiated coverage on First Hawaiian in a research report on Thursday, March 16th.
+They issued a “sell” rating on the stock.
+Wells Fargo & Company decreased their price target on shares of First Hawaiian from $28.00 to $26.00 and set an “equal weight” rating on the stock in a research report on Wednesday, April 5th.
+Keefe, Bruyette & Woods cut their price objective on shares of First Hawaiian from $32.00 to $26.00 and set a “market perform” rating for the company in a research report on Thursday, April 6th.
+JPMorgan Chase & Co. reduced their target price on shares of First Hawaiian from $27.00 to $21.00 in a research note on Thursday, April 6th.
+Finally, Piper Sandler decreased their price objective on First Hawaiian from $22.00 to $21.00 in a report on Monday, May 1st.
+Two investment analysts have rated the stock with a sell rating and three have assigned a hold rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $23.67.

-In other First Hawaiian news, CEO Robert S. Harrison acquired 23,500 shares of First Hawaiian stock in a transaction dated Thursday, March 16th.
-The stock was bought at an average cost of $21.61 per share, with a total value of $507,835.00.
-Following the acquisition, the chief executive officer now owns 350,449 shares of the company’s stock, valued at $7,573,202.89.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders own 0.52% of the company’s stock.
+In related news, CEO Robert S. Harrison bought 23,500 shares of the company’s stock in a transaction dated Thursday, March 16th.
+The stock was acquired at an average cost of $21.61 per share, with a total value of $507,835.00.
+Following the acquisition, the chief executive officer now owns 350,449 shares in the company, valued at approximately $7,573,202.89.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+0.52% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On First Hawaiian